hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 the 445,750-cycle fast-path reference, but still about 1.2% below the older 468,781-cycle DFL16 reference and well below the 1,000,000-cycle gate.

-### Completed P0 — Full-graph memory feasibility
+### P0 — Complete full-graph command-workspace feasibility

-The current full YOLO compile reaches command generation with a 517,120-byte scheduled peak, down from 1,659,008 bytes and below the 520,192-byte limit.
-The completed path adds no scalar or CPU fallback:
+The current full YOLO schedule has a 517,120-byte tensor high-water mark, down from 1,659,008 bytes and below the 520,192-byte limit.
+All selected operators now reach the final command-workspace check without scalar or CPU fallback.
+That check currently reports 1,054,752 bytes because it conservatively appends 294,912 bytes of linebuffer weight staging, 32,768 bytes of partial sums, and 209,952 bytes of stripe staging after the global tensor high-water mark.
+These workspaces are not all live with the graph's peak tensors; place/reuse them by operation lifetime and reduce weight staging to the active output group before claiming full-graph memory feasibility.

+Completed path:

 - Completed: Y subdivision and target-gated LUT cascading; non-owning HLC stripe sequencing; compact RGB/C32 row staging; rolling row wrap; per-stripe Conv and